docarray/docarray/docs/user_guide/storing/docindex.md

 doc_index.index(index_docs)
 ```

 **Search nested data:**

-You can perform search on any nesting level.
-To do so, use the dunder operator to specify the field defined in the nested data.
+You can perform search on any nesting level by using the dunder operator to specify the field defined in the nested data.

 In the following example, you can see how to perform vector search on the `tensor` field of the `YouTubeVideoDoc` or on the `tensor` field of the nested `thumbnail` and `video` fields: